marquisvictor/Optimized-Modified-GetOldTweets3-OMGOT/README.md

 ### Update (18-09-20):

 This tool is currently broken because twitter made an upgrade to their API endpoints from V1.1 to V1.2, and as a result of that, some of the endpoints used in this tool became deprecated.
 [Here's some more details on their new API](https://blog.twitter.com/developer/en_us/topics/tips/2020/understanding-the-new-tweet-payload.html).
-I will be working to fix this and get this tool up and running ASAP, because I know a lot of individuals usiing this tool for their academic thesis and projects.
+I will be working to fix this and get this tool up and running ASAP, because I know a number of individuals usiing this tool for their academic thesis and personal/learning projects.

 ### Update (12-10-20):
 Things moved pretty fast, I apologise for the silence.
 I have been quite busy on my end.
 There is an alternative tool I made use of today with slight modification to the CLI use-case (I am big fan of the terminal, and wriiting less code).
 Its called Twint, I think it serves the same purpose as this tool and more (IT is very RICH!).
 Here's a link to the [github repo for Twint](https://github.com/marquisvictor/twint).